 Another beach worth mentioning is Rena Bianca, which sits just a few hundred meters north of an ancient village and is the main beach of Santa Teresa di Gallura.
 It’s not technically Costa Smeralda anymore – but close enough for you to get there in case you need a change of scenery.

 Rena Bianca beach spans 200 meters and gives guests views of the tiny Isola Municca, the white cliffs of Corsica, and the la Torre di Longonsardo.
-Any way you slice it, you’re going to be swept off your feet at the beauty of this beach.
+A great snorkel spot, you’re going to be swept off your feet at the beauty of this beach.
 In fact, you should climb up the hill of la Torre di Longonsardo to take in the stunning view from high.
-You’ll love it!

-There are also pedal boats, kayaks, and canoes to rent, so get off the sands, and take to the water.
-Also, there’s a restaurant and bar up on the hill that serves drinks and snacks, so if you forgot to pack granola bars, they’ve got you covered.
-Rena Bianca is also a fan-favorite snorkel spot!
+There are also pedal boats, kayaks, and canoes to rent; and a restaurant and bar up on the hill that serves drinks and snacks.

 Check out my post A Complete Guide To Santa Teresa Di Gallura, Sardinia.